enricmartos/SpringBootApp/README.md

 File -> Import -> Git -> Projects from Git -> Existing local repository -> Add ${Directory where you have cloned the repo} -> Import existing Eclipse projects
 ```

 - MySQL and MySQL Workbench must be already installed in your machine.
 Otherwise, you will have to install them.
 Please notice that the default parameters (port, username and password) to enable the MySQL connection are defined on application.properties file.
-So, feel free to edit them in order to match with one of your MySQL connections.
+So, feel free to edit them in order to match one of your MySQL connections.

 ```
 # Create the db